MaTriXy/pytest-evals/README.md

 ## 😵‍💫 Why Another Eval Tool?

-**Evaluations are just tests.** No need for complex frameworks or DSLs. `pytest-evals` is minimal by design:
+**Evaluations are just tests.** No need for complex frameworks or DSLs. `pytest-evals` is minimalistic by design:

 - Use `pytest` - the tool you already know
 - Keep tests and evaluations together